Rosary: Devotional growth

 Through the preaching of de Rupe, Rosary confraternities began to be erected shortly before 1475.

 When Penal Laws in Ireland restricted or banned the Mass, the Rosary became a substitute prayer ritual within private homes.
 During the 18th century, de Montfort elaborated on the importance of the rosary and emphasized that it should be prayed with attention, devotion, and modesty (reverence).

 In Brazil, two million men engage in a movement called Terço dos Homens ("Men's Rosary").
 It consists of weekly meetings to pray a set of mysteries.
 In neighboring Hispanic countries, the movement is called Rosario de Hombres Valientes.

 The theologian Romano Guardini described the Catholic emphasis on the Rosary as "participation in the life of Mary, whose focus was Christ."
-This opinion was expressed earlier by Leo XIII who considered the rosary as way to accompany Mary in her contemplation of Christ.
+This opinion was expressed earlier by Leo XIII who considered the rosary a way to accompany Mary in her contemplation of Christ.